top of page

 How much do out-of-home programs cost?

 Cost varies by program and length of stay, but they are not cheap.
 These programs have highly specialized clinical treatment populations, specific admissions criteria, small treatment group limits, and are employed by staff with relevant experience and specialties.
-These programs are designed to facilitate change and provide healing.
+These programs are designed to facilitate significant change and provide healing.
 We have found that if your child has an IEP, and if you employ a Special Education Attorney, many of your expenses have the potential to be reimbursed later on.

 Do out-of-home programs take insurance?